SamanoCastre/gatewayService/README.md

 # Title of the project #
-Gateway Service
+Gateway-Service

 # Description of the project
-Gate service is the API Gateway serving as the unique entry point to the system.
-All access to other microservices must be done via the gateway URL.
+Gate-service is the API Gateway serving as the unique entry point to the system.
+All access to other microservices must be done via the gateway URL. this microservice is protected by a basic auth.
+It means that every request should have the authorization username and password in the header.

 Note : it must be launched right after the eureka microservice (registre-service) has been launched and before all business microservices.